-Keane told attendees that NSSF supports Gov. McDonnell's effort because industry supports the NICS Improvement Amendments Act (NIAA) that addresses gaps in information available to NICS, such as court decisions related to individuals' mental health status.
+Keane told attendees that NSSF supports Gov. McDonnell’s effort because industry supports the NICS Improvement Amendments Act (NIAA) that addresses gaps in the information available to NICS, such as court decisions related to individuals’ mental health status.
 The law was signed by President George W. Bush in 2008.

 Retailer Background Checks on Employees

 Keane also voiced NSSF’s support for legislation that would allow federal firearms licensees (FFLs) to conduct a background check on their current or prospective employees, an action currently prohibited unless the retailer is transferring a firearm to the employee.